zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 ## Objective

 Practice conditional logic including nested conditionals by making a command line game that plays blackjack.

+# Instructions

+Your code will go in `lib/blackjack.rb`.
 This lab is test driven so just run `rspec` to get started.

+Once every test is working, run  `ruby lib/runner.rb` from the root directory to play!

 ## Resources
 * [Wikipedia](http://en.wikipedia.org/) - [Blackjack](http://en.wikipedia.org/wiki/Blackjack)